WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta6/index.md

 # b6.0

 * **Debugging** - What what?!
 Yup; in-IDE debugging in Visual Studio for Windows and Mac, AND VS Code.
+* **Device/OS Configuration** - Device and OS settings can now be configured at build time via yaml config files.
+* **.NET Standard 2.1 Fixes** - The last of the .NET Standard 2.1 deployment stuff is in, fixing `System.Text.Json`.

 ## Updating